Harmelodic/harmelodic.github.io/docs/advice-and-research/fairphone-5/fairphone-5-review-update-android-15.md

 you to do some action (e.g. biometric / fingerprint verification).
 These have been slightly restyled to have bigger icons and much more severely rounded corners.

-It's difficult to get an uncensored screenshot of these bottom sheets so... no picture of this and you'll just have to trust me in saying that: It looks a bit naff, when compared in my head to how Android 14 bottom sheets looked.
+It's difficult to get an uncensored screenshot of these bottom sheets so... no picture of this, and you'll just have to trust me in saying that: It looks a bit naff, when compared in my head to how Android 14 bottom sheets looked.

 ### Lock Screen Time